parvezkhanats/ecommerce-codeigniter/README.md

 12. first register and then login

-13. admin login details  Email=admin@gmail.com or username = admin and Password=admon.
+13. admin login details  Email=admin@gmail.com or username = admin and Password=admin.

 ## If you like my project
 Bye me Cup of coffee